lusanex/Homework/homework/week2/homeStereoUMLDiagram.md

 Aggregation implies a relationship where the contained class can exist independently of the parent.
 In other words the aggregation link usually is used to stress the point that the parent class instance is not the exclusive container of the class child instance, the child class instance has another container/s.
-In or modeling there is not aggregation relationship becuase if the class Home stereo is deleted all the classes are deleted as a result.
+This modeling has not aggregation relationship becuase if the class Home stereo is deleted all the classes are deleted as a result.
 No other container ( class ) uses the other contained classes.

 Composition implies a relationship where a relationship between two classes cannot exit independently from each other.
 Compisite has the next characteristics: